 Denis has over a decade of experience in helping clients resolve complex high-value multi-jurisdictional disputes.
 His broad practice spans all aspects of insolvency litigation, fraud litigation, shareholder and partnership disputes, as well as general contract and tort claims, including applications for urgent injunctive relief.
 Denis has also represented clients in international commercial and investment treaty arbitrations and advised on the enforcement of arbitral awards.

 Denis acts for insolvency practitioners, corporates, high net worth individuals and government entities.
-He has acted for clients from a wide variety of jurisdictions, including in particular Russia and the FSU, and the East Asia region.
+He has acted for clients from a wide variety of jurisdictions, including in particular the FSU, and the East Asia region.

 Denis entered the rankings in Chambers & Partners for the first time as an associate in 2018, and maintained his ranking in 2019, 2020 and 2021.